Certified Repairs at Tsawwassen Collision

 BC Automotive Retailers Association Gold Plus Certified Collision Repair

-This Certified Collision Repairer designation recognizes and requires the specialized equipment that is now needed for correct vehicle repairs as well as the training needed for the correct use of this equipment.
-Equipment and training requirements are significantly higher than what is required for the ICBC c.a.r. shop.
-The level of commitment needed to achieve and maintain this is high but cars are far different now than they were even 5 years ago and an honest shop cannot pretend that training and equipment from 20 years ago is good enough.
+This Certified Collision Repairer (CCR) designation recognizes and requires the specialized equipment that is needed for correct vehicle repairs as well as the training needed for the correct use of this equipment.
+A high level of commitment is needed to achieve and maintain this certification but cars are far different now than they were even 5 years ago and an honest shop cannot pretend that training and equipment from 20 years ago is good enough.

 I-CAR Gold Class

 I-CAR is the not quite obvious acronym for the Inter-Industry Conference on Auto Collision Repair.
 I-CAR was started in the mid-70s in America as a non- profit organization with membership from all facets of the collision repair industry.
 The primary objective was then and continues to be today the providing of training and technical resources for technicians and others working in collision repair.
-Today I-CAR licenses its programs in Canada, Australia and New Zealand
+Today I-CAR licenses its programs in Canada, Australia and New Zealand.

 For many years training in BC was dominated by the requirements of ICBC and I-CAR had a very limited presence here.
 In 2015 management at ICBC realized that training of the industry should not be a core part of their business and they have moved away from their training role.
-With this change the I-CAR program became the standard for training in BC.
+With this change the I-CAR program became the standard for training for progressive shops in BC.

 In mid-2016, of the more than 500 ICBC accredited shops in BC, Tsawwassen Collision was one of only 23 that had become involved in the I-CAR program.
 In October 2016, the first of these shops achieved Gold Class level and in December 2016 Tsawwassen Collision became the 9th repair facility in BC to become Gold Class.